 West McArthur consists of approximately 36,000 hectares of mineral claims in the Athabasca.
 In April 2007, the Company optioned the claims to Mitsubishi Development Pty Ltd. ("Mitsubishi") whereby Mitsubishi could exercise an option to earn a 50% interest in the property by funding expenditures of \$10.0 million and by making a \$1.0 million payment upon completion of the \$10.0 million funding requirement.
 In February 2010, Mitsubishi exercised their option with a payment to the Company of \$1.0 million and an unincorporated 50/50 joint venture was formed between the parties to pursue further exploration and development of the property.
 The Company acts as project operator and earns a fee (between 5% and 10%) based on the expenditures incurred.
-The total expenditures on the property for the six months ended October 31, 2014 and 2013 was approximately \$36,000 and \$17,000 respectively.
+The total expenditures on the property for the three months ended July 31, 2014 was approximately \$4,000 (three months ended July 31, 2013: \$3,000) and has a carrying value of approximately \$65,000.